WetSuiteLeiden/example-notebooks/datasets-use/README.md

 # Notebooks

-Here are some notebooks that focus on loading data and moving on to do something useful with it.
+These are notebook focused on loading data and moving on to do something useful with it.

 - [dataset_intro_by_doing__bwb__extract_definitions](dataset_intro_by_doing__bwb__extract_definitions.ipynb) - loads the `bwb-mostrecent-xml` dataset, finds the section with the definition lists, tries to pick items from it